patrickcgray/gs_front_analysis/README.md

 - In-depth investigation of a frontal eddy in the Gulf Stream off Cape Hatteras, North Carolina
 - Continued physical and biogeochemical differences are observed between the eddy and adjacent water masses even as it begins to shear apart
 - A conceptual model is developed for the ecological impact of frontal eddies along with the hypothesis that they could supply zooplankton to secondary consumers

+### Notebooks
+There are a number of notebooks that can be used to recreate this analysis along with the provided data:
+- In analyze_sw_cruise_all_inline.ipynb we do most of the primary analysis which analyzes all and combines nearly all the primary datasets and then compares them discretely and on T-S diagrams.
+It also visualizes the ACS data and many of the supplemental figures.
+- In analyzing_adcp_data.ipynb we generate the ADCP echosounder comparisons and visualizes four transects across the frontal eddy with all the ADCP data.
+- In profile_analysis_sept.ipynb we calculate the mixed layer depths and visualizes the profile data.
+- In acs_analysis_sept_cruise.ipynb we visualize the ACS data across all transects and ensure data quality.
+- In olci_sat_analysis.ipynb we generate all the satellite data comparison and look at the frontal eddy over time.
+- In analyze_sw_cruise.ipynb we just explore both the satellite data and the ship data.
+- In processing_sept_ctd.ipynb we show all CTD data from the cruise.
+- In model_output_analysis.ipynb, which is not included in the paper, we compare satellite data to model output to see if the eddy is represented in a high resolution model.
+- In format_for_inline_analysis.ipynb we take the Seabird and ship system output and merge it into a usable .csv file.

 ### Citation